Mattheus85/BarkPark/project_documents/design_document.md

 3. Integration with a mapping api (like Google maps) to generate driving directions
 4. Donation option to support local government maintenance of the park
 5. Ranking system for *most popular* dogs in each park
+6. Allow customer to submit requests to add, remove, or update existing parks

 # 5. Proposed Architecture Overview